Teófilo Stevenson: Rivalry with Vysotsky

-Teófilo Stevenson was known for two fights with Soviet boxer Igor Vysotsky, who defeated Stevenson twice.
-Vysotsky later revealed in his interview to East Side Boxing:
+Stevenson was known for two fights with Soviet boxer Igor Vysotsky, who defeated him twice.
+Vysotsky later said in an interview with East Side Boxing:

 Vysotsky was the only boxer out of hundreds of Stevenson's opponents to ever stop him, let alone by knockout, and to defeat him twice, both times in his prime, without being avenged.
 And on top of it, Vysotsky scored his first victory over Stevenson at the Córdova Cardín, Cubans' home tournament, where they do their best to never let any foreigner get into the finals.

-Stevenson's second loss to Vysotsky happened six weeks before his knockout winning streak at the 1976 Olympics in Montreal, which ended up with a victories over John Tate and Mircea Șimon.
+Stevenson's second loss to Vysotsky happened six weeks before his knockout winning streak at the 1976 Olympics in Montreal, which ended up with victories over John Tate and Mircea Șimon.
 After losing to Vysotsky for a second time he said, "Nobody is invincible."

 Highlights

 Local match-up (71 kg), Las Tunas, Cuba, October 1966 (debut):